becavin-lab/checkatlas/docs/scfm_implementation_plan.md

     ...
 }
 ```
+##### Review Becavin: also the user should be able to put its own thresholds in a modified yaml file
 Threshold source policy: **hard-coded with cited sources in `rules.py`**.
 Each entry records the paper and (where available) the threshold the paper used.
 Threshold updates are a one-line change.

 ### 6.3 `diagnostics.py` — `ProblemVerdict` and the nine rules